 Second, avoid things in the evening that tend to mess up sleep.
 Don’t watch or use a screen with blue light (which may mess up your body’s internal clock.
 If you read books on a tablet like I do, be sure to use a night light setting – which is warmer and less blue – at night.
 Stay away from social media and mindless scrolling on your phone.
 Don’t drink much alcohol.
 Don’t get into any kind of heavy discussion with your spouse or kids.

 And third, do things in the evening that promote sleep.
 Plan to begin winding down at least an hour before bedtime.
 Do something that helps you slow down and relaxes you – stretch, take a warm bath, read a relaxing book, use relaxing scents (like lavender), or make love with your spouse – anything that helps you get ready to enjoy a good night’s sleep.

 5. Start a quarantine project.
-Even though life is turned upside down, you can still have a little bit of fun.
+Taking care of yourself in a crisis means that, even though life is turned upside down, you can still have a little bit of fun.
 And you should!
 So decide on one or two things you can do as your “quarantine project” – learn something new, try something you’ve wanted to try, go back to something you used to love, or just do something you’d be unlikely to do during your regular life.